Scheduled MonumentsWalesCaer Siac Motte and Bailey

 What is Caer Siac Motte and Bailey?

-Caer Siac Motte and Bailey is a medieval motte and bailey castle located in Wales, designated as a scheduled ancient monument under Cadw reference MG342.
+Caer Siac Motte and Bailey is a medieval fortification located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MG342.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG342.

 What period does Caer Siac Motte and Bailey date from?

 Caer Siac Motte and Bailey dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caer Siac Motte and Bailey?